tonylekhtman/DILBERT/README.md

 Explanation on the different fields:

-absa_dirs - The dir where the domain directories exist.
+`absa_dirs` - The dir where the domain directories exist.

-classification - Whether to run the CPP step.
+`classification` - Whether to run the CPP step.

-classification_domain - on which domain to run the CPP.
+`classification_domain` - on which domain to run the CPP.
 If you remove this column, it will run on both domains.

-classification_epochs - Number of epochs for CPP.
+`classification_epochs` - Number of epochs for CPP.

-classification_samples_per_domain - Number of samples for CPP.
+`classification_samples_per_domain` - Number of samples for CPP.

-mlm_thresholds - What percent of tokens to keep unmasked.
+`mlm_thresholds` - What percent of tokens to keep unmasked.

-classification_thresholds - What is the similarity threshold for the CPP task.
+`classification_thresholds` - What is the similarity threshold for the CPP task.

-masking - Whether to run CMLM, `none` for no CMLM, `unigram` for CMLM
+`masking` - Whether to run CMLM, `none` for no CMLM, `unigram` for CMLM

-model_type - What kind of transformer to use.
+`model_type` - What kind of transformer to use.
 Tested on bert.

-pre_trained_model_name_or_path - What subtype of the model_type to use.
+`pre_trained_model_name_or_path` - What subtype of the model_type to use.
 Tested on bert-base-uncased

-num_ae_epochs - number of epochs for the fine-tune on Aspect Extraction.
+`num_ae_epochs` - number of epochs for the fine-tune on Aspect Extraction.

-num_cmlm_epochs - number of epochs for the cmlm pre-training.
+`num_cmlm_epochs` - number of epochs for the cmlm pre-training.

-output_path - The output name for the cmlm model.
-Optional.

-selected_domains - The domains to use in the pre-training steps: CMLM and CPP.
+`selected_domains` - The domains to use in the pre-training steps: CMLM and CPP.

-embedding_model - Whether to use custom embeddings or not.
+`embedding_model` - Whether to use custom embeddings or not.
 Options are custom_fasttext or fasttext.

-tasks - Which setups to run.
+`tasks` - Which setups to run.
 For example: `rest_laptop` for rest to laptop, `rest` for in domain setup.

 ## How to Cite DILBERT